-Any SQL boolean-condition expression.
-The condition expression may not refer to any tables except new and old.
+Any SQL conditional expression (returning boolean).
+The condition expression may not refer to any tables except new and old, and may not contain aggregate functions.

 The query or queries making up the action can be any SQL SELECT, INSERT, UPDATE, DELETE, or NOTIFY statement.